Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: The Solvability Complexity Index Hierarchy and towers of algorithms

-In most cases it is convenient to consider a metric space $\mathcal{M}$, however, in the case of polynomials it may be more useful to use a pseudo metric space (see Example \ref{Ex1} (III) ).
-To explain this rather abstract setup in (\ref{setup}) we commence with the following examples: \begin{example} \begin{itemize} \item[(I)]{\bf (Spectral problems)} Let $\Omega=\mathcal{B}(\mathcal{H})$, the set of all bounded linear operators on a separable Hilbert space $\mathcal{H}$, and the problem function $\Xi$ be the mapping $A\mapsto\mathrm{sp}(A)$ (the spectrum of $A$).
-Here $(\Mcal,d)$ is the set of all compact subsets of $\Cb$ provided with the Hausdorff metric $d=d_{\mathrm{H}}$ (defined precisely in \eqref{Hausdorff}).
+\item[(I)]{\bf (Spectral problems)} Let $\Omega=\mathcal{B}(\mathcal{H})$, the set of all bounded linear operators on a separable Hilbert space $\mathcal{H}$, and the problem function $\Xi$ be the mapping $A\mapsto\mathrm{sp}(A)$ (the spectrum of $A$).
+Here $(\Mcal,d)$ is the set of all non-empty compact subsets of $\Cb$ provided with the Hausdorff metric $d=d_{\mathrm{H}}$ (defined precisely in \eqref{Hausdorff}).
 The evaluation functions in $\Lambda$ could for example consist of the family of all functions $f_{i,j}: A\mapsto \langle Ae_j,e_i\rangle$, $i,j\in\Nb$, which provide the entries of the matrix representation of $A$ w.r.t. an orthonormal basis $\{e_i\}_{i\in\N}$.
-Of course, $\Omega$ could be a strict subset of $\mathcal{B}(\mathcal{H})$, for example the set of self-adjoint or normal operators, and $\Xi$ could have represented the pseudo spectrum, the essential spectrum or any other interesting information about the operator.
+Of course, $\Omega$ could be a strict subset of $\mathcal{B}(\mathcal{H})$, for example the set of self-adjoint or normal operators, and $\Xi$ could have represented the pseudospectrum, the essential spectrum or any other interesting information about the operator.

 \item[(II)]{\bf (Inverse problems)} Let $\Omega=\mathcal{B}_{\mathrm{inv}}(\mathcal{H}) \times \mathcal{H}$, where $\mathcal{B}_{\mathrm{inv}}(\mathcal{H})$ denotes the set of all bounded invertible operators on $\mathcal{H}$, and let the problem function $\Xi$ be the mapping $(A,b) \mapsto A^{-1}b$, which assigns to a linear problem $Ax=b$ its solution $x$.
 The metric space $\mathcal{M}$ would simply be $\mathcal{H}$ and $\Lambda$ the collection of mappings $\{f_{i,j}\}_{i\in \mathbb{N}, j \in \mathbb{Z}_+}$ where $f_{i,j}: (A,b)\mapsto \langle Ae_j,e_i\rangle$ for $j \in \mathbb{N}$ and $f_{i,0} : (A,b)\mapsto \langle b,e_i\rangle$.
 Also here $\Omega$ could consist of operators with specific properties (off diagonal decay, self-adjointness, isometric properties).